 The following table presents a summary of fees established for the 2011-2012 academic year.
-Tuition and fees are due prior to the beginning of each semester.
+Fees for 2012-2013 will be set around July 1, 2012.
+For most current rates go to www.nhti.edu/bursar/tuitionfees.html.
+Tuition and fees are due three weeks prior to the first class day each semester.
 Some programs require specific uniforms and/or special instruments, and all programs require textbooks.
 Students are responsible for the purchase of these materials.